allenai/pybart/README.md

 ## Usage

 Once you've installed pyBART, you can use the package in one of the following ways.
-Notice that for both methods we placed '...' (three dots) in the api call, as we provide a list of optinal parameters to configure the conversion process.
+Notice that for both methods we placed '...' (three dots) in the API calls, as we provide a list of optinal parameters to configure the conversion process.
 We will elaborate about it next.

 ### spaCy pipeline component